mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-pull-request-connector.md

 Before you set up the connector:

 1. Make sure that your GitHub instance is accessible via API.
-2. Set up a GitHub App for authentication.
+2. Set up the GitHub App for authentication.
 3. Generate a **Client ID** and **Client secret** from the GitHub App for authentication.
 You can specify which organizations and repositories a GitHub app is authorized to access, effectively determining what content the connector will crawl.
 4. Verify that the user account used for authentication has access to the repositories and pull requests to be indexed.
 5. Verify that the GitHub App has the following permissions configured to read issues: